 I have been interested in AI and Data Science for a long time, and I think this started during my BSc in International Land and Water Management (in Velp, the Netherlands), and has followed me throughout my career as a GeoSpatial Specialist.
 After graduation in 1998, I started as a junior GIS specialist in a large Dutch environmental consultancy firm in their surface and groundwater group, creating visualizations for groundwater quality studies and environmental assessment plans.
 The problem with (large) consultancy firms is that they have tight budgets, and there is not much time for Research and Development, when not related to a project or internally budgeted.

-I left the Netherland after a few years of making maps and not much progress, and settled, after a road trip, in one of the academic centres in Finland (Kuopio), where I worked in the University of Kuopio, the Geological Survey of Finland and the Finnish National Health institute.
-I mainly studied spatial problems, like routing intelligent household waste collection, designing smart sensors of collection bins, creating a monitoring system for 3D reactive transport in contaminated aquifers.
+I left the Netherland after a few years of making maps and not much progress, and settled, after a road trip, in one of the academic centres in Finland (Kuopio), where I worked at the University of Kuopio, the Geological Survey of Finland and the Finnish National Health institute.
+I mainly studied spatial problems, like routing intelligent household waste collection, designing smart sensors for collection bins, and creating a monitoring system for 3D reactive transport in contaminated aquifers.
 My last assignment was a predictive module for contamination detection in drinking water distribution systems.
-This was in the early 2000s, and IoT, Big Data, AI, ML, were only just discussed, often this period is referred to as the revival of AI because of increased computing power, data storage efficiency, and refinements of machine learning / neural network algorithms.
+This was in the early 2000s, and IoT, Big Data, AI, and ML, were only just discussed, often this period is referred to as the revival of AI because of increased computing power, data storage efficiency, and refinements of machine learning / neural network algorithms.

 After my research contract ended, and the research units started to work on topics out of my field of expertise, I moved to Paris (France) on an invitation to look into flooding occurrences and probability to assist the (re)insurance industry in their pricing policies and risk assessments.
-In this period, I obtained my MSc in GIScience, and studied the possibility to assess/predict wild/forest fires occurrence using a GIS approach instead of pure statistical (mainly probability) methods.
+During this period, I obtained my MSc in GIScience and studied the possibility to assess/predict wild/forest fire occurrence using a GIS approach instead of pure statistical (mainly probability) methods.
 The use of AI/DL techniques is only recently, with the increased availability of satellite data, especially optical and SAR data, more integrated into the workflows to create risk models.
 Traditionally risk is expressed as a probability (Occurrence of Exceedance), but now also Parametric Solutions are accepted as a pay-out method, and it is in these solutions that AI plays a significant role.

-Currently, I am operating as an international consultant and researcher in remote sensing (earth observations), climate change, GeoSpatial Solutions and Artificial Intelligence, and borrowing algorithms from both the ML and DL domains to solve (geo)spatial problems.
+Currently, I am operating as an international consultant and researcher in remote sensing (earth observations), climate change, GeoSpatial Solutions, and Artificial Intelligence, and borrowing algorithms from both the ML and DL domains to solve (geo)spatial problems.

 What did you learn throughout your career, which can be beneficial to any data scientist and engineer?